aloy/qqplotr/README.md

 require(qqplotr)
 ```

-Let's start by simulating from a standard Normal distribution:
+Let’s start by simulating from a standard Normal distribution:

 ``` r
 set.seed(0)
 smp <- data.frame(norm = rnorm(100))
 ```

-Then, we use the provided `stat_qq_*` functions to construct a complete Q-Q plot with the points, reference line, and the confidence bands.
-As default, the standard Q-Q Normal plot with Normal confidence bands is constructed:
+Then, we use the provided `stat_qq_*` functions to construct a complete
+Q-Q plot with the points, reference line, and the confidence bands.
+As
+default, the standard Q-Q Normal plot with Normal confidence bands is
+constructed:

 ``` r
 gg <- ggplot(data = smp, mapping = aes(sample = norm)) +